6 strategies for IELTS Reading

 6 - Optimise the chances of scoring

-by spending too long on a question, you risk losing the opportunity to answer other questions and therefore risk a lower score.
+By spending too long on a question, you risk losing the opportunity to answer other questions and therefore risk a lower score.
 If you are struggling with a question, move onto the next question.
-You can always come back to the question if you have worked towards saving yourself a spare five minutes at the end.
+You can always come back if you have worked towards saving yourself a spare five minutes at the end.